 Just this morning I treated a girl who was in such pain wherever I touched her; polymyalgia hurts.
 Afterwards when we had a frank discussion on omega 3 and ways to cook salmon, she confessed she simply doesn't like fish.

 Either you choose ways to cook salmon and other cold water fish, or you have pain; the ball is in your court.
-For vegans, freshly ground flax seeds and walnuts on a daily basis is an excellent alternative.
+For vegans, freshly ground flax seeds and walnuts on a daily basis are an excellent alternative.
 Better still, enjoy both sources.